-It's important that you don't let the fear of a painful tattoo process keep you from expressing your individuality with gorgeous new body art.
-Once you set your mind to it and prepare for the tattooing process, you'll find your body has the ability to withstand the pain under most circumstances.
-However, if you're already anticipating the pain of the tattoo machine, you may want to think twice before opting for a tattoo design on one of the following areas.
+However, if you're already anticipating the pain of the tattoo needle, you may want to think twice before opting for a tattoo design on one of the notoriously painful areas.
 Yes, the placement may be cool, but you'll pay a little more by way of pain.
-Some find the pain from tattoos easy and cathartic, but many don't, and just consider a little suffering worth it for body art.
-Due to the lack of body fat in these spots where tattoos hurt the most, you may want to consider how much pain you're willing to go through yourself.
+Some find managing the pain from tattoos easy and even cathartic.
+Others consider a little suffering worth it for a lifetime of body art.
+But you may want to consider how much pain you're willing to endure.

 The rib cage offers up a beautiful spread of canvas perfect for cherry blossom tattoos, birds, and other sprawling designs, but it comes at a price.
 The thin skin on top of the ribs can cause quite a bit of a challenge in pain resistance for those being tattooed.
-You may find that starting small with, and then gradually adding to, a side rib cage design is the best way to test the waters before jumping in feet-first.
+You may find that starting small, then gradually adding to a side rib cage design is the best way to test the waters before jumping in feet-first.

 Behind the Ear

-Thanks to the thin and delicate skin around the, ear this area is a more sensitive choice.
+Thanks to the thin and delicate skin around the ear, this area is a more sensitive choice.
 However, don't let that stop you from inking down an easy-to-conceal design.
-Whether it be a single feather, an insect, or a moon, your tattoo artist can help numb the potential pain with a specialized cream.
-However, keep in mind that it won't numb everything.
+Whether it be a single feather, an insect, or a moon, your tattoo artist can help numb the potential pain with a specialized cream—just keep in mind that it won't numb everything.

 Top of the Foot